Coba Ruins and Everything About Visiting

 Eating and Restaurants in Coba

 One restaurant we recommend in Coba is Corcodilos.
 It is right across from the lake about halfway between the ruins and the turn in the road to Coba.
 There is a large tree in front of the restaurant.
-The reason we recommend this restaurant is the fact they have local food, handmade tortillas, and refreshing drinks like cold coconuts.
+The reason we recommend this restaurant is the fact they have local food, handmade tortillas, and refreshing drinks.

 Pay parking is available for the site.
-It was 50 pesos the last time we were there.
-Entrance to the site is 75 pesos.
+It was 80 pesos the last time we were there.
+When you enter the parking lot you pay 120 pesos per person for access to the site.
+Then at the ruins entrance you pay another 100 pesos. these different fees go to different entities.
+So, the total price per person is 220 pesos.
 Entrance is free on Sundays for residents with ID and nationals.

 When are Coba ruins open?